xfenix/django-metro/README.md

 django-moscow-metro
 ===========

-Moscow metro structure for django.
+Base metro structure for django.
-Includes Metro and MetroLine models, and parsers.
-With this parsers you can download all current metro stations, metro lines with numbers and colors.
+Includes Metro and MetroLine models, and parser, that download and fill this models with current data.

+Parser downloads the following data:
+- MetroLine: number, color and title
+- Metro: line binding, title

+Also you can run django command sometimes to get always actual data.

 Installing